httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 MUST NOT specify a maximum version, to preserve the protocol's ability to evolve.

 Likewise, applications need not specify what HTTP mechanisms -- such as redirection, caching, authentication, proxy authentication, and so on -- are to be supported.
-Full featured support for HTTP SHOULD be taken for granted in servers and clients, and the application's function SHOULD degrade gracefully if they are not (although this might be achieved by informing the user that their task cannot be completed).

 For example, an application can specify that it uses HTTP like this:

     Foo Application uses HTTP [RFC7230].
 Implementations MUST support HTTP/1.1, and MAY support later versions.
-Support for common HTTP mechanisms such as automatic redirection and caching are assumed.

 When specifying examples of protocol interactions, applications SHOULD document both the request and response messages, with full headers, preferably in HTTP/1.1 format.
 For example: